 According to the CDC, a high body mass can lead to several serious health conditions.
 Because of this, health insurance companies will analyze your BMI to determine your risk-level.
 A high BMI often leads to high monthly premiums.

-In 2016, AL had a 35.7 percent obesity rate, the third highest in the country.
+In 2017, AL had a 36.3 percent obesity rate, the fifth highest in the country.
 40 percent of state residents who used QuoteWizard to shop for health insurance have a BMI in the obese range.

 According to HealthCare.gov, older people pay up to three times more for health care than younger people.
 Alabamans using QuoteWizard to compare health insurance plans are, on average, 41 years old.